Skip to content

 AFA Warfare Symposium 2026: The Year of Readiness Takes Center Stage in Denver

 The Air & Space Forces Association’s 2026 Warfare Symposium descended on the Gaylord Rockies Resort and Convention Center this week with more than 9,000 attendees, over 150 exhibitor booths, and 40-plus panels.
 For three days, the Department of the Air Force’s senior leadership laid out what they are calling the “Year of Readiness,” a framework that touches everything from sixth-generation fighter timelines to the future of space-based sensor fusion.
-Here is a comprehensive rundown of the major themes and announcements that came out of Denver.
+Here is a comprehensive rundown of the major themes and announcements from Denver.

 SECAF Meink Sets the Tone: Acquisition Transformation and B‑21 Acceleration